cs1302uga/cs1302-hw-savable/README.md

    the first `ls -lh` command in your script so that they never appear in your script's output before the `Driver` is run.

-1. Now, modfy the `TextBook.java` file so that it properly implements the `Savable` interface.
+1. Now, modify the `TextBook.java` file so that it properly implements the `Savable` interface.
 You will need to add a `save` method that works similarly to the `save` method in `GameProgress`.
 However, your `save` method should write the instance variables of the